-In order to be able to submit a project application, a technical project must be at technology readiness level 6 (TLR 6).
+In order to be able to submit a project application, a technical project must be at technology readiness level 6 (TRL 6).
 For this, TRL 5 must be largely completed.
 This means that the research must be (largely) completed and the technology must function in a relevant environment.
 A functioning demonstrator should therefore exist shortly or already exist.
-In other words, a development close to the market from “demonstration under operational conditions” onwards is promoted.

 However, the TRL term is very technical and not applicable to all topics in the EIC Accelerator.
 Depending on the topic, corresponding levels of maturity must be reached at the time of application.

-The funding programme is generally open to all sectors and topics, but in the current funding period it is focusing on three additional topics:
+The funding programme is generally open to all sectors and topics, but also sets additional challenges in the current funding period:

-Applicants in the EIC Accelerator can thus either refer to the open call or set a thematic focus.
+Applicants to the EIC Accelerator can thus either refer to the open call (EIC Accelerator Open) or set a thematic focus (EIC Accelerator Challenges).

-As a rule, the project duration in the EIC Accelerator should be 12 to 24 months.
-Nevertheless, in exceptional and well-founded individual cases, the duration can be applied for longer.
+As a rule, the project duration should be 12 to 24 months.
+Nevertheless, in exceptional and well-justified individual cases, the duration can be applied for longer.

 The grant-based funding can amount to between 0.5 and 2.5 million euros and be a maximum of 70 percent of the total project costs.
 Here, the programme finances activities from TRL 6-8 .

-In addition to grant funding, the EIC Accelerator offers the possibility of obtaining equity capital.
+The EIC Accelerator also offers the possibility of obtaining equity capital.
 The amount of equity capital requested depends on the activities and financial needs of the applicant company.
-Amounts of 0.5 – 5 million euros are possible, in individual cases this can be up to 15 million euros (see FAQ of the EU Commission).
-From TRL 8 onwards, mixed financing must be used.
+Amounts of 0.5 – 5 million euros are possible, and in individual cases this can be up to 15 million euros.
+From TRL 8, mixed financing must be provided.

-The application process begins with a project outline including a pitch deck and a 3-minute pitch video (short application).
+The application process for the EIC Accelerator starts with a project outline including a pitch deck and a 3-minute pitch video (short application).
 This is followed by an initial evaluation by the four reviewers.
 To advance to the next round, applicants need at least two “GO’s” from the experts.
 In the event of rejection, a new outline can be submitted for the next funding period.
 If this is rejected for the second time, applicants have to wait another 12 months before they can try again.

 After the project outline, the full application including pitch deck is submitted.
 Three experts then assess the EIC application and if it is unanimously approved, the applicants can prepare for round three, the pitch interview.
 In case of rejection, the full application can be resubmitted for the next round.
 Here, too, the rule applies: after two rejections, there is a 12-month rest period before a new full proposal or even a new project outline must be submitted.

-An initial consultation with us is always free of charge, as we place a high value on the success of our advice.
+An initial consultation with us is always free of charge.